czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 title = "How to market on Linked In in 13 easy steps"

 +++
-For some reason, it had never occurred to me to market on Linked In.
-Linked In seemed like a platform more suited to finding jobs.

-So, therefore my profile always consisted of my educational background and work history.

-But learning more about Linked In has shown me the endless possibilities this platform has to offer.

-So, if your company sells B2B products or services, then Linked In Marketing is the way to go to push your small business to the next level.
+Does your company sell B2B products or services?

+If so, then Linked In Marketing is the way to go to push your small business to the next level.

-In this article, I will show you how to market your business on Linked In in 13 easy steps.
+In this article, you will learn how to market your business on Linked In.
+So, you'll be able to confidently promote your B2B business and get the customers that you deserve.

 ![How to market on Linked In](https://res.cloudinary.com/ruthchernous/image/upload/v1634434326/How_to_market_on_Linked_In_xt5kwp.jpg "How to market on Linked In")